Fish oil is one of the most commonly consumed dietary supplements.

 EPA and DHA dosage recommendations vary depending on your age and health.

-The World Health Organization (WHO) recommends a daily intake of 0.2–0.5 grams of combined EPA and DHA.
-But it may be necessary to increase the dosage if you are pregnant, nursing or at risk of heart disease (116).
+WHO recommends a daily intake of 0.2–0.5 grams (200–500 mg) of combined EPA and DHA.
+However, it may be necessary to increase the dosage if you are pregnant, nursing, or at risk of heart disease (

 Choose a fish oil supplement that provides at least 0.3 grams (300 mg) of EPA and DHA per serving.